Commit451/Frankenstein/README.md

 ```

 # Why?
 It is great to keep things mostly stateless in an Android app, but there are times when you need to load something important when the app launches, and keep a reference to that thing throughout the life of the app.
 If you application crashes, you will lose all static memory, which is typically where these things reside.
+There are of course other ways of handling this problem, such as checking the overall state of the app in the onResume of a base activity, or something similar, but this is a quick solution to this issue and allows you to not have to care about the base activity.

 **Only use this if you really do need it**